University of Galway RFC: History

-The rugby club was founded in 1874 at the time the university was named University College Galway, which makes it the oldest club in Connacht.
+The rugby club was founded in 1874 at the time the university was named Queens College Galway, which makes it the oldest club in Connacht.

 They played in the Bateman Cup competition many times and won their first Connacht Senior Cup in 1897.

 They have held this trophy aloft 34 times in all, more than any other club in the Connacht, and they have won the senior league 16 times.
 They won the Dudley Cup for the first time in 1905.

 They have had many successes down through the years, but a real highlight was the 1962/63 season when they swept the boards — they won the Connacht Minor League and Minor Cup, the Connacht Junior League and Junior Cup, the Connacht Senior League and Senior Cup, the OLBC Sevens and the Blake Sevens.

 Many of their players have played for Irish universities international teams, and 10 have been capped for Ireland, several while playing for UCG.
 One of those, Ciaran Fitzgerald, Captained Ireland to a Triple Crown in 1982, and subsequently the 1983 British and Irish Lions tour to New Zealand.

-Current Status
+Current status

-Currently UG do not compete in the All-Ireland League, but they participate in Connacht Rugby competitions, and field two teams at Junior League level (J1B & J2).
+Currently UG do not compete in the All-Ireland League, but they participate in Connacht Rugby competitions, and for 2023/2024 will field two teams at Junior League level (J1A & J2A).

 Their Under-20 team plays in the Irish Universities Conroy Cup competing against UCC, UCD, QUB, TCD, DU, UL & Maynooth.